sepidsoroush/Mini-Shop/README.md

+# 🛒 E-commerce

 ## About The Project
 This is a minimalist e-commerce website built with Nextjs and CSS.
-This website features a modern and intuitive design, with easy-to-use navigation and a simple shopping experience that puts the focus on the products.
+You can find different products in each category and add them into your shopping cart.

 👉🏻 [Live Demo](https://e-commerce-kappa-hazel.vercel.app/)

-### Built With:
+## Built With:
 - [NextJs](https://nextjs.org/)
 - [Vanilla Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 - [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5)